Water

 Project Description:

-The Village of Onarga reached out to our team to replace the existing water main line at Jackson Street beneath the existing Canadian National Railroad.
-The current 4-inch water main along the chosen project limits is broken, and valved off at either end.
-Because this structure is unusable, the residents and small businesses in the eastern part of town experience suboptimal reliability and access to city water.
+The Village of Onarga reached out to our team to replace the existing water main line at Jackson Street.
+This was beneath the existing Canadian National Railroad.
+The existing 4-inch structure along the chosen project limits was broken, and valved off at either end.
+This structure was unusable.
+Therefore, the residents and businesses in the eastern part of town experienced suboptimal reliability and access to city water.

-To enhance the distribution center, and offer families, businesses and institutions reliable water access, Piggush Engineering has proposed an 8-inch water main construction, located at Jackson Street.
-The new main will be fed through a steel casing, bored and jacked beneath the Canadian National Railroad.
-For the most straightforward construction, this new water main will be located along the same route as the existing main that’s to be abandoned.
+To enhance the distribution center, and offer families, businesses and institutions reliable water access, Piggush Engineering proposed an 8-inch water main construction.
+The new structure is fed through a steel casing, bored and jacked beneath the Canadian National Railroad.
+For the most straightforward construction, this new structure is located along the same route as the existing one that’s abandoned.